minchi19/NER/README.md

 # Conclusion

-.
-CRF as the Baseline Model: The CRF model captures sequential dependencies but struggles with context and rare entity identification due to class imbalance.
+CRF Model: Effective for sequential prediction but limited by class imbalance and lack of deep contextual understanding.
-.
-LSTM and BiLSTM: LSTM and BiLSTM address these shortcomings by learning better contextual dependencies over sequences, improving the model's performance on rare entities and class imbalances.
+LSTM/BiLSTM Models: Enhance the ability to capture long-term dependencies and improve recall for rare entities.
-.
-Future Scope: Fine-tuning LSTM/BiLSTM architectures, using pre-trained embeddings, leveraging transfer learning, and implementing data augmentation can further improve the model's performance on complex NER tasks.
+Future Improvements: Fine-tuning models, using transfer learning, and leveraging pre-trained embeddings can significantly improve NER performance.